 "The desires and needs of the family must be acknowledged and supported and given equally high priority as any public or institutional policy, keeping in mind that families are their children's primary decision-makers and change agents.
 Any systems must honor racial, ethnic, cultural, and social economic diversity of families."

-program on your computer.
+A RESOURCE GUIDE FOR EARLY HEARING DETECTION & INTERVENTION program on your computer.
 How would you learn to use that new program?"
-Some parents prefer a hands-on approach and jump in and do it by trial and error.
+Some parents prefer a hands-on approach, jump in, and do it by trial and error.
 Others will read the manual from cover to cover before attempting to use the program.
 Still others will review the basic facts and then begin to experiment.
 Some parents will listen, discuss, and consult with others before trying to use the program.
 The answers to this simple question will help tremendously in guiding the counseling process.

 Dynamic learners-the ones who prefer hands-on-will want to learn by doing.
-This is the group unafraid to tackle new techniques and technologies, but remember they may need plenty of time to experiment.
+This is the group unafraid to tackle new techniques and technologies, but remember they may need extra time to experiment.
 The analytic learner, who will read the manual from cover to cover, would be thrilled to be provided with a large stack of brochures and literature to study before your next visit.
 The commonsense learner, on the other hand, wants just the facts before beginning to experiment.
-The imaginative learner, who would listen, discuss, and consult with others, is the social being of the group.
+The imaginative learner, who will listen, discuss, and consult with others, is the social being of the group.
 This person requires family-to-family contact immediately and would like to meet other parents and professionals who can share information.

 It is equally important that professionals be aware of their own learning style and be willing to adapt their informational counseling to better suit the style of the family.
-The quality of your interactions with the family will be largely determined by how responsive you are to their needs for information and how effectively you help them reach the decisions most relevant to their child.
-If you are an analytic learner, for example, your inclination would be to provide the parents with lots of information to study which is fine if the parent(s) happen to have the same learning style.
+The quality of your interactions with the family will be largely determined by how responsive you are to their needs for information and how effectively you help them reach the decisions most appropriate for their child.
+If you are an analytic learner, for example, your inclination would be to provide the parents with lots of information to studywhich is fine if the parent(s) happen to have the same learning style.
 If you are dealing with a dynamic learner, your stack of literature would go unread, and the parent would be frustrated that you did not provide the means to experiment and learn.

 To assist audiologists and other professionals in the area of counseling families, the American Speech-Language-Hearing Association (ASHA) has developed Guidelines for Audiologists Providing Informational and Adjustment Counseling to Families of Infants and Young Children with Hearing Loss Birth to 5 Years of Age (ASHA, 2008).
-Throughout the balance of this chapter, they will be referred to as the ASHA guidelines.
+Although these guidelines are somewhat dated, they contain a wealth of important information regarding the counseling process.
+Throughout the balance of this chapter, they are referred to as the ASHA guidelines.